How to use the contextual toolbar

 The user can customize the contextual toolbar.

-symbolappears next to the mouse pointer.
+symbol appears next to the mouse pointer.
 Click the symbol to open the contextual toolbar.
-Use the contextual toolbar to quickly view and change some basic properties of an object, view, gridmodeling aid that represents a three-dimensional complex of horizontal and vertical planes
+Use the contextual toolbar to quickly view and change some basic properties of an object, view, gridmodeling aid that represents a three-dimensional complex of intersecting grid planes or intersecting grid planes and curved grid surfaces

 It is possible to have more than one grid in a model.
 For example, a large-scale grid for the entire structure, and smaller grids for some detailed sections.